https-sam/files-encrypter/README.md

 # Key generation
-The algorithm uses a base64-encoded 32-byte key to encode & decode data, which must be keep secret.
+The algorithm uses a base64-encoded 32-byte key to encode & decode data, which must be kept secret.
 So in order to get started, the key must be generated first.

 This command generates a unique key in the current directory